ncb000gt/node3p-web/README.md

 **** From the CLI, `git submodule update --init --recursive`
 *** Type `npm install` from the cloned directory
 ** From npm, type `npm install node3p`
+* Get and install couchapp (python OMGWTF?!?)
+** Jump into the couchapp directory and push the designs into your couchdb (wherever that may be).
 * Run `node3p-web` from the CLI
 * Buy some tunes
 * Open the web interface